 The backstory: A certain someone experiences immense happiness while eating waffles.
 He might have inherited that from his family.
 Now I love waffles, too.

 So when we were at Seattle’s Veg Fest, we were talking about how much his mom loves to cook and bake for us when we visit.
-But we eat plant-based and gluten-free, which isn’t always easy for another to work around, especially if they’re used to consuming other ingredients.
+But we eat plant-based and gluten-free, which isn’t always easy for another to work around when they’re used to consuming other ingredients.

 Well, Namaste Foods heard our story and generously shipped a care package of goodies to us, so some new adventures in the kitchen could commence.
 And boy, did they commence.

 I’m not sure who was more excited about the egg replacer, but I’m still excited about the egg replacer!
 (Sometimes my flax eggs need help.)
 And I’m super excited that the applesauce was a hit.
-They found it easy and exciting to create this beautiful batter.
+They said it was easy and exciting to create this beautiful batter.

-They even rummaged in the freezer, to pull out blueberries from last year’s garden.
-These blueberries are organic, plus grown and harvested with a whole lot of love.
+They even rummaged in the freezer to pull out blueberries from last year’s garden.
+These blueberries are organic, grown and harvested with a whole lot of care.